antoniksen/antoniksen/README.md

 ### Hi there 👋

+:man: About Me :

+I am Anton Ksenidi.
+I'm DS student, currently working in AeroSpace Industry and interesting in Data Science and Machine learning career.

 <!--
 **antoniksen/antoniksen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.